Cycling in Sydney: Trains

 Those transporting a bicycle on a train will notice that not all stations have ramps or lifts to get to the train platform.

 Most city trains do not have specific provision for bicycles, aside from the vestibule area.
-Intercity trains operating Newcastle, the Blue Mountains and the South Coast frequently have a single hook at the end of the carriage.
+Intercity trains operating in the Blue Mountains and the South Coast frequently have a single hook at the end of the carriage.

 Ferries

 Private operators may allow bicycles on board, sometimes for a fee, but it is worth checking before travelling.
 Private ferry services include: